jdpaterson/jpatersondev/content/posts/2020-11-11-jubuntu-my-docker-work-environment.md

     zlib1g-dev \
     zsh
 ```
-Ok next up I install yarn and postgres, not in any particular order, I could move these installs down a bit in the file, probably I'll do that someday.
+Ok next up I do some prep for yarn, and install postgres, not in any particular order, I could move these installs down a bit in the file, probably I'll do that someday.
 Mostly I just followed the instructions for the respective websites, minimally translated into Docker friendly syntax.

 ```
 # Postgres